SusanFair/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils
+Four t.tests were run initially using the whole sample dataframe vs the population data which had a population mean = 1500 lbs / square inch.

+* All data vs population data
 ![Sample T.test](https://github.com/SusanFair/MechaCar_Statistical_Analysis/blob/main/Resources/Part3SummaryTtest.PNG)

+This initial t.test on the entire dataset returned a p-value of .06 which would show ???
+The alternative hypoethis is true, the sample mean is not equal to 1500.
+The sample mean was 1498.78

+* Lot 1 data vs population data
 ![Lot 1](https://github.com/SusanFair/MechaCar_Statistical_Analysis/blob/main/Resources/Part3Lot1.PNG)

+Lot 1 results show a p-value of 1, ???

+* Lot 2 data vs population data
 ![Lot 2](https://github.com/SusanFair/MechaCar_Statistical_Analysis/blob/main/Resources/Part3Lot2.PNG)

+Lot 2 resutls show a p-value of .06 ???

+* Lot 3 data vs population data
 ![Lot 3](https://github.com/SusanFair/MechaCar_Statistical_Analysis/blob/main/Resources/Part3Lot3.PNG)

+Lot 3 results show a p-value of .04 ??
+???
+This one should be different.
+It is under .05 and therefore the lot shows significant difference.

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+## Metric(s) to be used for testing
 What metric or metrics are you going to test?

+## Hypothesis
+Null:
+Alternative
 What is the null hypothesis or alternative hypothesis?

+# Test Type
 What statistical test would you use to test the hypothesis?
 And why?

+# Data
 What data is needed to run the statistical test?

+Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.